yewin-mm/spring-boot-jpa-docker-compose/README.md

     * the first 8080 is the port which can call from outside and bind with inside running port 8080.
     * So, you can change the first port it to other ports like -p 9090:8080, and if so, you need to call the api of application by using 9090 port.
     * the last word is your image name and if you set tag version when you create image, <br>
-    you need to add that version in run command like `docker run -d -p 8080:8080 spring-boot-jpa-docker:1.0`
+    you need to add that version in run command like `docker run --net=mysql -d -p 8080:8080 spring-boot-jpa-docker:1.0`

 * Check container
   * Type (check running containers)